Urban Beekeeping Apprenticeship

 The Application Process:

 A limited number of applicants have been accepted into the apprenticeship.
-To apply, please download and complete the PDF application and email to email@example.com.
-Applications may be sent in any time on a rolling basis, with the understanding that the theoretical aspect of the apprenticeship has already begun, and the hands-on is set to begin in late March.
+To apply, please download and complete the PDF application and email to firstname.lastname@example.org.
+Applications may be sent in any time on a rolling basis until May 1, with the understanding that the theoretical aspect of the apprenticeship has already begun, and the hands-on aspect is set to begin in late March.
 Applications will be reviewed on an ongoing basis.
 Accepted applicants will be offered the opportunity to hold their seat for a $500 deposit payable by check or PayPal.
 Remaining program fees are due prior to beginning the NYCBA Apprenticeship on January 27th, 2018.
+If you are accepted after this date, the program fee is due before attending any meetings of the apprenticeship.